banzaicloud/pipeline/docs/developer.md

 The development environment uses Docker Compose to create an isolated area for Pipeline.

-You can easily start it my executing:
+You can easily start it by executing:

 ```bash
 $ make start